code4it-dev/c4it-hugo/content/article/2023/102-feature-flags-from-azure-app-configuration/index.md

 builder.Services.AddFeatureManagement();
 ```

-Finally, once we have built our application with the usual `builder.Build()`, we have to add the Azure App Configuration middleware:
+Finally, once we have built our application with the usual `builder.Build()`, we have to **add the Azure App Configuration middleware**:

 ```cs
 app.UseAzureAppConfiguration();